-Birds have been a love of ours for years, and as our kids have gotten older, I can tell they become very fond of them too.
-We spend countless hours reading about birds, researching birds, and bird watching.
-Especially in our backyard.
-Recently we shared how to make the best birdseed ornaments, and it’s been very popular with kids and adults.
+Birds have been our love for years, and as our kids have gotten older, I can tell they become very fond of them too.
+We spend countless hours reading about birds, researching birds, and bird watching, especially in our backyard.
+Recently, we shared how to make the best birdseed ornaments, and it’s been very popular with kids and adults.
 That is why I wanted to continue sharing easy ideas to incorporate a love for nature and birds into your life.
-We hope you love making Beautiful Icy Homemade Bird Treats as much as we do.
+We hope you love making Beautiful Ice Homemade Bird Treats as much as we do.

-This fruity combination might seem unusual for birds, but keep in mind eating a variety of appropriate foods is very healthy for birds.
+This fruity combination might seem unusual for birds, but eating a variety of appropriate foods is very healthy for birds.

-Fruits and Veggies are a great treat at moderate consumption for your feathered friends.
+Fruits and veggies are a great treat for your feathered friends at moderate consumption.

 Beautiful Icy DIY Bird Treats

 Slice your fruit.

 Then, place the slices in the bundt pan.
 You can arrange this however you’d like. *Kids love to join in and add the fruit*